United Insurance Holdings Corp. (NASDAQ:UIHC) Short Interest Down 22.2% in July

 United Insurance Holdings Corp.
-(NASDAQ:UIHC) was the recipient of a significant decline in short interest in July.
+(NASDAQ:UIHC) saw a large decline in short interest in July.
 As of July 30th, there was short interest totalling 280,300 shares, a decline of 22.2% from the July 15th total of 360,100 shares.
-Based on an average daily trading volume, of 109,600 shares, the days-to-cover ratio is currently 2.6 days.
-Approximately 1.4% of the company’s stock are sold short.
+Based on an average daily volume of 109,600 shares, the short-interest ratio is presently 2.6 days.
+Approximately 1.4% of the shares of the stock are short sold.

-Institutional investors and hedge funds have recently modified their holdings of the stock.
-WASHINGTON TRUST Co acquired a new position in United Insurance during the first quarter worth $36,000.
-Nisa Investment Advisors LLC acquired a new position in United Insurance during the second quarter worth $52,000.
-Cambridge Investment Research Advisors Inc. acquired a new position in United Insurance during the second quarter worth $57,000.
-Trexquant Investment LP acquired a new position in United Insurance during the second quarter worth $59,000.
-Finally, Amalgamated Bank acquired a new position in United Insurance during the second quarter worth $59,000.
-Institutional investors and hedge funds own 29.10% of the company’s stock.
+A number of research analysts recently commented on the company.
+Wells Fargo & Company reissued a “sell” rating and issued a $4.50 price target on shares of United Insurance in a report on Thursday, August 5th.
+Zacks Investment Research cut United Insurance from a “hold” rating to a “sell” rating in a report on Friday, July 9th.
+Finally, Raymond James cut United Insurance from an “outperform” rating to a “market perform” rating in a report on Tuesday, August 10th.

-A number of brokerages have weighed in on UIHC.
-Raymond James lowered shares of United Insurance from an “outperform” rating to a “market perform” rating in a research note on Tuesday, August 10th.
-Wells Fargo & Company reaffirmed a “sell” rating and issued a $4.50 price target on shares of United Insurance in a research note on Thursday, August 5th.
-Finally, Zacks Investment Research lowered shares of United Insurance from a “hold” rating to a “sell” rating in a research note on Friday, July 9th.
+Several institutional investors and hedge funds have recently modified their holdings of UIHC.
+BlackRock Inc. raised its holdings in shares of United Insurance by 7.0% during the 1st quarter.
+BlackRock Inc. now owns 3,667,269 shares of the insurance provider’s stock worth $26,441,000 after acquiring an additional 241,166 shares in the last quarter.
+JPMorgan Chase & Co. raised its holdings in United Insurance by 59.9% during the 4th quarter.
+JPMorgan Chase & Co. now owns 474,099 shares of the insurance provider’s stock valued at $2,711,000 after buying an additional 177,684 shares during the period.
+Invesco Ltd. raised its holdings in United Insurance by 12.1% during the 2nd quarter.
+Invesco Ltd. now owns 537,185 shares of the insurance provider’s stock valued at $3,062,000 after buying an additional 57,880 shares during the period.
+Morgan Stanley raised its holdings in United Insurance by 57.1% during the 2nd quarter.
+Morgan Stanley now owns 114,532 shares of the insurance provider’s stock valued at $653,000 after buying an additional 41,612 shares during the period.
+Finally, Guggenheim Capital LLC raised its holdings in United Insurance by 153.0% during the 1st quarter.
+Guggenheim Capital LLC now owns 58,074 shares of the insurance provider’s stock valued at $419,000 after buying an additional 35,122 shares during the period.
+29.10% of the stock is currently owned by institutional investors and hedge funds.

-United Insurance (NASDAQ:UIHC) last announced its quarterly earnings data on Wednesday, August 4th.
-The insurance provider reported ($0.57) EPS for the quarter, missing the Zacks’ consensus estimate of $0.15 by ($0.72).
+United Insurance (NASDAQ:UIHC) last issued its quarterly earnings data on Wednesday, August 4th.
+The insurance provider reported ($0.57) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $0.15 by ($0.72).
 United Insurance had a negative return on equity of 45.54% and a negative net margin of 19.36%.
-As a group, analysts forecast that United Insurance will post -1.3 EPS for the current fiscal year.
+Equities analysts anticipate that United Insurance will post -1.3 EPS for the current fiscal year.

-The company also recently announced a quarterly dividend, which was paid on Tuesday, August 17th.
-Investors of record on Tuesday, August 10th were issued a dividend of $0.06 per share.
-The ex-dividend date of this dividend was Monday, August 9th.
-This represents a $0.24 dividend on an annualized basis and a yield of 6.00%.
-United Insurance’s payout ratio is -8.30%.
+The company also recently disclosed a quarterly dividend, which was paid on Tuesday, August 17th.
+Stockholders of record on Tuesday, August 10th were issued a dividend of $0.06 per share.
+The ex-dividend date was Monday, August 9th.
+This represents a $0.24 annualized dividend and a dividend yield of 6.33%.
+United Insurance’s dividend payout ratio (DPR) is -8.30%.

 United Insurance Company Profile